Admitting now

 A realistic timeline

-Withdrawal management typically runs 5 to 21 days depending on substance, severity, and co-occurring conditions.
-Alcohol withdrawal is typically 5–10 days; opioid withdrawal 7–14 days; benzodiazepine withdrawal can run weeks.
-Withdrawal management transitions directly into the main residential programme — total treatment arc is 45–120 days residential plus 12 months structured aftercare.
+Withdrawal management typically runs a clinically reviewed period depending on substance, severity, and co-occurring conditions.
+Alcohol withdrawal is typically 5–10 days; opioid withdrawal 7–14 days; Sedative withdrawal can run weeks.
+Withdrawal management transitions directly into the main residential programme — total treatment arc is 45–120 days residential plus continued structured aftercare guidance.

 08 — Questions families ask